stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 <p align="center"> <img src="/images/web-components-a-path-to-angular-2/angular.png"> </p>

-With version 1.5 and newer, Angular (formerly now as AngularJS, but apparently now *it's just Angular*) has introduced their own interpretation of [Web Components][web-components], back-porting the *Components* from Angular 2.
+With version 1.5 and newer, Angular (formerly known as AngularJS, but apparently now *it's just Angular*) has introduced their own interpretation of [Web Components][web-components], back-porting the *Components* from Angular 2.

 Using *Components* with Angular today not only means writing code much more easily upgradeable to future Angular versions (especially using ES6), but it also allows you to modularize and reuse code more easily, in line with the modern frontend programming style that will be more and more